git4example/genai-fsx-workshop-on-eks-auto/content/300_module3_vllm_dash/320_vLLMandNeuronMonitoring.md

 3. Within the Grafana URL, click on the "**Dashboards**" option from the right window pane.

 4. In the search field, enter the name of the dashboard you want to view, such as the "**vLLM + Neuron Monitoring Dashboard**" that you created in the pervious steps.

-Click on the name that it returns to open the Grafana dashboard. **DO NOT CLOSE** this dashboard as you will revisit it in the below steps.
+5. Click on the name that it returns to open the Grafana dashboard. **DO NOT CLOSE** this dashboard as you will revisit it in the below steps.

 ![mistral_vllm_dash_1](/static/images/mistral_vllm_dash_1.png)

-5. In your VSCode IDE run the below command to get the URL of your refreshed Open WebUI Chatbot UI
+6. Navigate back to your **Open WebUI Chatbot session**.
+If you don't remember the URL, run the below command to get the URL and then open it (remember its a HTTP URL not a HTTPS).
 ```bash
 kubectl get ing
 ```

-6. Open the Open WebUI URL as shown above (remember its http://URL-address and not https based)

-7. Generate some input prompts (ask it questions or a task).
+7. In the Chatbot session, generate some input prompts (i.e. ask the Chatbot some questions or give it a task)

-8. Navigate back to your vLLM monitoring dashboard to see the inference metrics.
+8. Navigate back to your **vLLM + Neuron monitoring** dashboard to see the inference metrics related to your input prompts.
 Firstly click on the time range button and select *5min* or *15min* and select *Refresh*

 ![refresh_dash](/static/images/refresh_dash.png)